Altan (band)

 Altan are an Irish folk music band formed in County Donegal in 1987 by lead vocalist Mairéad Ní Mhaonaigh and her husband Frankie Kennedy.
-The group were primarily influenced by traditional Irish language songs from Donegal and have sold over a million records.
+The group were primarily influenced by traditional Irish-language songs from Donegal and have sold over a million records.

-The group were the first traditional Irish group to be signed to a major label when they signed with Virgin Records in 1994.
-The group has collaborated with Dolly Parton, Enya, The Chieftains, Bonnie Raitt, Alison Krauss, and many others.
+The group were among the first traditional Irish groups to be signed to a major label when they signed with Virgin Records in 1994.
+The group has collaborated with Dolly Parton, Enya, the Chieftains, Bonnie Raitt, Alison Krauss, and many others.

 Origin

-As an 18-year-old young student and musician from Belfast, Frankie Kennedy used to travel to Gweedore, County Donegal on his summer holidays, learning Irish and playing traditional Irish music on Irish flute and tin whistle.
+As an 18-year-old student and musician from Belfast, Frankie Kennedy used to travel to Gweedore, County Donegal, on his summer holidays, learning Irish and playing traditional Irish music on Irish flute and tin whistle.
 There he met native 14-year-old Irish-speaker and musician Mairéad Ní Mhaonaigh, the daughter of musician Proinsias Ó Maonaigh from Gweedore and the two fell in love with each other but Ní Mhaonaigh being very young, an innocent friendship began.
 When she was 15, she was allowed to go to dances under her brother Gearóid Ó Maonaigh's watchful eye, and gradually Frankie Kennedy and Mairéad Ní Mhaonaigh became a couple.
 They both took jobs as trainee teachers at St. Patrick's College in Dublin.
 In 1979, the two musicians made their recording debut as accompanists for the well-known Belfast singer and Gaelic enthusiast Albert Fry on his self-titled debut album.
 (In total, Ní Mhaonaigh and Kennedy would feature on the first three albums of Albert Fry.)
 Two years later, in 1981, Ní Mhaonaigh and Kennedy graduated from college and married when Mairéad was 21.